Alifyz/Android-Certification/homework/lesson-2-activity-state.md

     The counter is reset to 0, and the EditText no longer contains the text you entered.
     The counter is reset to 0, but the contents of the EditText is preserved.
     The counter and the contents of the EditText are preserved.

+Correct Answer: The counter is reset to 0, but the contents of the EditText is preserved.

 ## Question 2